AMekss/jquery.quicktip/README.md

 This is small, simple and easy to use jQuery plugin for browser's default tooltip text replacement.
-Tooltip text can be defined as title attribute of parent element or as nested element (e.g. span) for more complex tip content, which may has HTML/CSS formatting
+Tooltip text can be defined as title attribute of parent element or as nested element (e.g. span) for more complex tip content, which may has even HTML/CSS formatting

 ## Cross browser support ##